'Strings attached': Governments offer financial lifelines to airlines, at a price

 “Space is available, but at premium rates and without transit time guarantees,” logistics company Agility said on its website.

-In the Asia-Pacific, Qantas, Cathay, Korean Air Lines Co Ltd (003490.KS) are also operating some flights with empty seats but bellies full of cargo.
+In the Asia-Pacific region, Qantas, Cathay, Korean Air Lines Co Ltd (003490.KS) are also operating some flights with empty seats but bellies full of cargo.

 Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Praveen Menon in Wellington and Tracy Rucinski in Chicago; Editing by Lincoln Feast and Gerry Doyle.